syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 ![Legend icon in WinUI Circular Chart](Legend_images/WinUI_Circular_chart_Legend_LegendIcon.png)

-Legend icon represents a symbol associated with the each legend item.
 The appearance of the legend icon can be customized using the below properties.

 * [IconWidth]() - Gets or sets the double value that represents the legend icon(s) width.
 * [IconHeight]() - Gets or sets the double value that represents that legend icon(s) height.